Tsai Ing-wen: Trade relations

+On 28 August 2020, the Tsai administration lifted a ban on leaning agent ractopamine, clearing the way for U.S. pork imports and removing a major hurdle for bilateral trade talks between Taiwan and the United States.
+This move proved controversial domestically, and a referendum to reinstate the ban was defeated in 2021.
+On 1 June 2022, Taiwan and the United States established a trade negotiation framework titled the U.S.-Taiwan Initiative on 21st-Century Trade.
+In 2023, an initial trade agreement was signed under this framework, which streamlined customs regulations, established common regulatory practices, and introduced anti-corruption measures, with further measures still in discussion.

 Energy policy

 The Tsai administration has stated an electricity supply goal of 20% from renewables, 30% from coal and 50% from liquefied natural gas by 2025.

-Green energy

-Bills under the umbrella of the Forward-Looking Infrastructure initiative have been used to fund green energy initiatives.
-The administration plans to install 1,000 wind turbines on land and offshore and has contracted Ørsted of Denmark to install 900 MW of capacity and wpd of Germany to install 1 GW of capacity.
-Taiwan's first offshore wind farm, Formosa I, consisting of 22 wind turbines expected to produce 128 MW, is slated to begin operations at the end of 2019.
-The government also purchased 520 MW of solar capacity in 2017 and more than 1 GW in 2018; total capacity was 2.8 GW at the end of 2018, with the government planning to deploy an addition 1.5 GW of solar power in 2019 and 2.2 GW in 2020.

-Break-up of Taipower

 The government approved amendments to the Electricity Act on 20 October 2016 to break up the state-owned monopoly Taipower into subsidiaries and further liberalize the power sector by allowing companies to sell electricity to users directly rather than selling through Taipower.
 In particular, the generation and distribution divisions of Taipower are to be separated.
 Amongst the stated motivations for liberalisation was to allow for the direct purchase of green energy by consumers.
 The plan also included emissions controls, the creation of a regulatory agency, mandatory reserve margins (waived for start-up green energy companies), and measures for price stabilization.
 The plan was met with protests by Taipower employees.